 1. Stick to In-Network or Partner ATMs

-Community banks and credit unions often use MoneyPass ATMs used by regional banks and financial cooperatives, giving members free access across thousands of shared locations.
+Community banks and credit unions often use MoneyPass ATMs, giving members free access across thousands of shared locations.

 2. Use Your Bank’s Mobile App To Find Free ATMs